Key Takeaways

 A five-years-old has been conjugating “parler” and saying “tu parles” correctly for half of his life… Then when s/he learns to write, s/he will discover with surprise that the French you, the “tu” form is usually written with a silent “s”.
 It’s all news to him/her as well, and a big shock!
 And teachers will correct that mistake for years on, believe me.

-So of course, our adult mind doesn’t work like the one of a toddler.
-And knowing grammar can and will actually help you master French: I strongly believe understanding French verb grammar is actually essential to master French.
+Traditional methods teach French verb conjugations to foreigners, the same way we teach French children in French grammar school.
+But French children know how to say the verb forms way before they learn to write them!Click to PostSo, of course, our adult mind doesn’t work like the one of a toddler.
+And knowing grammar can and will actually help you master French: I strongly believe understanding French verb grammar is actually essential to mastering French.
 And it will allow you to save time.

 However, if you are learning French to communicate in French, and not only to pass written exams, you really need to learn everything with audio, and examine the logic of the French learning method you are using.